-I am a visiting assistant professor of philosophy at New York University.
+I am an assistant professor of philosophy at New York University.
 Before coming to NYU I was a Junior Research Fellow at Christ Church, Oxford.
 I received a Ph.D. in Philosophy from Harvard University.

 Here is my CV (updated 9/22).
 My email address is sanford.diehl at nyu.edu.